 Focus Group Guide

-MSM Blood Donation Study Draft Focus Group Topic Guide
+Blood Donation Rules Opinion Study (Blood DROPS)Draft Focus Group Topic Guide

 Introduction

 Consent process will precede the focus group.
 Have participants read over and sign the consent forms answering any questions they may have.

 Hi, I’m Nicolas Sheon.
 I work at the University of California, San Francisco.
 As you know, we’re doing some research to find out about views on the current blood donation policies that exclude people with certain risk factors from donating blood.
 The project is funded by the Food and Drug Administration and the National Institutes of Health.